Speeding is the second most common cause of accidents in America.

 You can also get other standalone or combination charges based on your offense.

-Hiring a traffic attorney is your best chance of fighting such a citation.
+Hiring a Florida traffic ticket attorney is your best chance of fighting such a citation.

 Here is a quick look at the potential effects of a traffic citation.